 It also seems evident that regulatory regimes across the EU will need strengthening so that private developers are required to refrain from nature-negative land use and product development, or alternatively, they are required to carry out credible carbon offsets - hopefully extended to biodiversity offsets - that can finance innovative projects such as the Livelihoods-Yagasu project for planting Mangrove forests.
-There are, however, formidable challenges in setting metrics for biodiversity, and for this reason there may be potential in qualifying carbon offsets to exploit their biodiversity co-benefits.
+There are, however, formidable challenges in setting metrics for biodiversity co-benefits.
 The European Union could also play a more prominent role in directing capital towards NbS.
 The U.S. Clean Water Revolving Fund, where the EPA capitalizes state banks for investing in NbS, might serve as a model for capitalizing NbS infrastructure banks set up by member states.